Criticisms of Qatar's suitability to host the 2022 FIFA World Cup: Scheduling

 Franz Beckenbauer, a member of FIFA's executive committee, said Qatar could be allowed to host the 2022 World Cup in winter.
 He justified his proposal on the grounds that Qatar would be saving money, which otherwise they would have spent in cooling the stadiums.
 Beckenbauer said: "One should think about another solution.
 In January and February you have comfortable 25 C there".
 "Qatar won the vote and deserves a fair chance as the first host from the Middle East".
 At a ceremony in Qatar marking the occasion of having been awarded the World Cup, FIFA President Sepp Blatter later agreed that this suggestion was plausible, but FIFA later clarified that any change from the bid position of a June–July games would be for the host association to propose.
 Beckenbauer would later receive a 90-day ban from any football-related activity from FIFA after refusing to cooperate in the investigation of bribery.

-The notion of holding the Cup during Europe's winter was further boosted by UEFA President Michel Platini's indicating that he was ready to rearrange the European club competitions accordingly.
+The notion of holding the Cup during Europe's winter was further boosted by UEFA President Michel Platini indicating that he was ready to rearrange the European club competitions accordingly.
 Platini's vote for the summer 2022 World Cup went to Qatar.
 FIFA President Sepp Blatter also said that despite air-conditioned stadiums the event was more than the games itself and involved other cultural events.
 In this regard, he questioned if fans and players could take part in the summer temperatures.

 In addition to objections by European leagues, Frank Lowy, chairman of Football Federation Australia, said a change of the 2022 World Cup date from summer to winter would upset the schedule of the A-League and said they would seek compensation from FIFA should the decision go ahead.
 Richard Scudamore, chief executive of the Premier League, stated that they would consider legal action against FIFA because a move would interfere with the Premier League's popular Christmas and New Year fixture programme.